Armenian Catholic Church: History

-The Armenian Church took issue with the 451 Council of Chalcedon and formally broke off communion with the Chalcedonian Churches at the 3rd Synod of Dvin in 610.
-Some Armenian bishops and congregations made attempts to restore communion with the Chalcedonian Churches after the 6th Ecumenical Council of 681.
-During the Crusades in 1198, the Church of the Armenian kingdom of Cilicia entered into union with the Catholic Church, an attempt that did not last.
+The Armenian Church took issue with the 451 Council of Chalcedon and formally broke off communion with the Chalcedonian churches at the 3rd Synod of Dvin in 610.
+Some Armenian bishops and congregations made attempts to restore communion with the Chalcedonian churches after the 6th ecumenical council in 681.
+During the Crusades in 1198, the church of the Armenian kingdom of Cilicia entered into union with the Catholic Church, an attempt that did not last.
 The union was later re-established during the Council of Florence in 1439, but did not have any real effects for centuries.

 Some Armenians converted to Catholicism, and in the absence of any specific Armenian Catholic Church in effect became Latins.
 In medieval China, local Armenians were converted to Catholicism by John of Montecorvino in Beijing and there was also an Armenian Franciscan Catholic community in Quanzhou.

 In 1740, Abraham-Pierre I Ardzivian, who had earlier become a Catholic, was elected as the patriarch of Sis.
 Two years later, Pope Benedict XIV formally established the Armenian Catholic Church.
 In 1749, the Armenian Catholic Church built a convent in Bzoummar, Lebanon.
-During the Armenian genocide in 1915–1918, the Church was scattered in neighboring countries, mainly in Lebanon and Syria.
+During the Armenian genocide in 1915–1918, the church was scattered in neighboring countries, mainly in Lebanon and Syria.

 An Armenian Catholic community was also previously formed by Armenians living in Poland in the 1630s.
 The Armenian bishop of Leopolis (see Armenian Catholic Archeparchy of Lviv), Nicholas (Polish: Mikołaj) Torosowicz had entered into union with the Catholic Church.
 The community which had been historically centered in Galicia as well as in the pre-1939 Polish borderlands in the east, was expelled after World War II to present-day Poland and now has three parishes: in Gdańsk, in Gliwice and in Warsaw.

 There is also a history of conversion of Armenians in Transylvania, which went hand in hand with their acculturation under Hungarian influence and policies (see Gherla and Dumbrăveni).
 Their descendants are part of the Armenian community of modern-day Romania and are tended to by the Ordinariate for Armenian Catholics of Romania.